WesleyMcGinn/SnailURL/README.md

 | script | Javascript code to run with message display | `?script=alert("Hello.")` |

-Almost all typable characters are allowed in the url parameter values except for "?", "&", "#", "/", and "=", since these characters are used for discerning where each parameter is located.
-A UI will be available soon to make it easier to create these links, but for now you can use URL encoding. (exaple: "]" = "%5D")
+Almost all typable characters are allowed in the url parameter values except for "?", "&", and "=", since these characters are used for discerning where each parameter is located.
+A UI will be available soon to make it easier to create these links, but for now you can use URL encoding for strange characters. (exaple: "]" = "%5D")

 ### Example:
 Suppose you entered this parameter list: